deanhiller/webpieces/README.md

 * error test cases http2 client
 * flow control server test?  client may cover that same code
 * error test cases on server http2 and then try H2Test
-* I am so anal.  fix config for url encoding charset so it is configurable
 * tests on network outage during ajax calls to make that even cooler
 * tests on whitespace issues on tags and formatting so we can isolate the differences
 * verify upload file can work http2,etc
-* http1.1 protect pipeline errors
+* http1.1 protect pipeline errors with tests
 * max concurent streams is 50 right now for safety ...need to rework that
 * java tmp locations seem to be deleted after a while.  research this so tests dont' fail(perhaps touch the files each build so all files have same timestamp)
 * deal with line '                    if(payloadLength > settings.get(Http2Settings.Parameter.SETTINGS_MAX_FRAME_SIZE)'
 * more fully integrate the http2 stack. ie. finish and use http-frontend2 instead of http-frontend
-* perhaps we want more testing around the CRUD examples
 * add optimistic locking test case for hibernate plugin with example in webapp and feature tests as examples as well
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
 * response headers to add - X-Frame-Options (add in consumer webapp so can be changed), Keep-Alive with timeout?, Expires -1 (http/google.com), Content-Range(range requests)